The largest, most diverse place of higher learning in Southern Colorado, Pikes Peak Community College throws the doors of opportunity wide open.

 Some Basic Facts:

-- With about 19,000 students, PPCC is the largest and most diverse college in the Pikes Peak region.
+- With more than 20,000 students, PPCC is the largest and most diverse college in the Pikes Peak region.

 - We have three main campuses: Centennial on the south side of town; Rampart Range on the north side; and the Downtown Studio Campus in the heart of the city core.
 We have smaller learning centers at Creekside Success Center, Fort Carson Army Post and Peterson Air Force Base.